HANICA-DWA/sep2021-project-opossum/README.md

 ## Deploying to the chrome store

-Before deploying you should make sure you built the project properly.
-This ensures you have the latest changes and the dist folder is up to date.
-More about this can be found in the [chrome-extension README](./wcag-tool/chrome-extension/README.md).

 1. Navigate to `\wcag-tool`
 2. Run `npm run setup`
 3. Run `npm run dev`